Skip to content

 Voice activity detection is part of the product’s default segmentation stack; you typically interact with outcomes through settings that enable or emphasise speaker features rather than low-level model toggles.
 Refer to your app version for exact controls.

 If speaker counts look inflated in noisy environments, try improving capture quality before toggling advanced options.
-Fewer false speech segments mean fewer phantom speakers to link, review, or mark.
+Fewer false speech segments mean fewer phantom speakers to review.

 Best practices for voice quality